ByJohn/express-test/README.md

 ## Potential Improvements

 * Cater for the case when no posts are available
+* Display the posts' excerpt of the content on the home page (post archive)
 * Instead of normal pages (for example, currently the Sample Page (views/page-sample.jade)) being standalone template files, use a system similar to posts, by designating a "pages" folder containing Markdown files.
 These pages could also automatically feed into the site navigation menu